Superraptor/GSSO/README.md

 ### API Access

-The API for the GSSO can be accessed as part of the GSSO's API.
+The API for the GSSO can be accessed as part of the NCBO BioPortal's API.
 For more information, consult the NCBO BioPortal API documentation [here](http://data.bioontology.org/documentation).

 #### Getting Instances for a Class